sonic-net/sonic-swss/crates/countersyncd/examples/README.md

 `1h`, `1d`, `1w`, `1mo`, and `1y`.
 Durations use Tokio virtual time; module and
 packet operations remain real.

+Wall-clock runtime is host-dependent because module, link, and packet operations remain synchronous and real.
+Successful runs report `elapsed_wall`; measure a full run on the target host rather than inferring runtime from the virtual outages.

 For local debugging only, a shorter run can bypass the minimum of 101 measured
 reloads: